-The Historic Preservation Commission (HPC) acts as an advisory board to staff and the City Council on matters relating to historic preservation in Salida.
-They assist with the review of Certificate of Approval applications for local landmarks and sites within the Salida Downtown National Register District.
-The HPC advises Council on new landmark designations and they help to educate the public about historic preservation.
+The Historic Preservation Commission (HPC) is a now the decision making board on major certificate of approval applications relating to historic preservation in the Salida Downtown Historic District and locally land-marked properties.
+They review major Certificate of Approval applications for local landmarks and sites within the Salida Downtown National Register District and make recommendations to City Council on new landmark designations.
+The HPC helps educate the public about historic preservation.
 The powers and responsibilities of the Historic Preservation Commission are set out in Chapter 2, Article 11 of the Municipal Code.

 The HPC meets as needed on the fourth Thursday of each month at 5:30 in the City Council Chambers at 448 E. First Street, Suite 190.
-If there are no applications to review, they meet at least once each quarter.
-Contact the Community Development Department for upcoming meeting dates.
+Contact the Community Development Department (719) 530-2626 for upcoming meeting dates.

 More information about the history of Salida can be found on our history page.

 - Steve Harris, Historic Preservation Contractor

 - Jack Chivvis, Local Historian and Historic property owner